 Null value support

-For performance reasons, null handling support is disabled by default in Apache Pinot.
+For historical reasons, null support is disabled by default in Apache Pinot.
 When null support is disabled, all columns are treated as not null.
 Predicates like IS NOT NULL evaluates to true, and IS NULL evaluates to false.
 Aggregation functions like COUNT, SUM, AVG, MODE, etc. treat all columns as not null.

 For example, the predicate in the query below matches all records.